 - Funding as soon as the next business day

 - Accepts fair credit

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 If you’re facing a tough financial situation, you might be considering taking out a payday loan.
-This guide takes you through Nebraska payday loan laws as well as the issues to consider before applying for one.
+Find out what you need to know before you apply — including local laws and fees to expect.

-> Yes.
+Yes.
 Payday loans are legal in Nebraska and governed by Nebraska Statutes Annotated §§ 45-901, defined as the Delayed Deposit Services Licensing Act.
 These laws state you may have no more than two loans taken out at a time and limit the amount of fees a lender can charge.

 When you borrow a payday loan, you’ll be expected to pay a financing fee.
 If you miss a payment or default, lenders can charge you extra.
 The list below is a simple breakdown of all the potential costs of a loan.

 When you apply, whether it’s online or in-store, you’ll need to give your lender some basic information about yourself.
 This generally includes your name, address, a way of contacting you, details about your income and your Social Security number.
 In addition, if you apply online, a lender will likely want access to your checking account in order to deposit your loan funds and then debit your payment when it’s due.